mate-academy/layout_calendar/README.md

   - You can just add correct `margin-left` for the first day
 - Add a modifier `month-length` for the `calendar` with values 28, 29, 30 and 31 (use `@for`)
   - It sets the last day to show (use [nth-child](https://css-tricks.com/how-nth-child-works/))
-- On hovering over a cell, the cursor should become pointer.
+- On hovering over a day, the cursor should become pointer.
-- The hovered cell has to become pink
+- The hovered day has to become pink
   - (**Optional**) Move it up by `20px` (use `transform`)
   - (**Optional**) both of these properties are to be animated with the duration of half a second.